woedev/testing/docs/cios.md

 </svg>

 ::: info
-If you do not see `d2x-currentversion-vWii`, exit the installer with B, and make sure your SD card is unlocked.
+If you do not see `d2x-currentversion-vWii`, press `B` to exit the installer, and then make sure your SD card is unlocked.
 :::

 7. Press `A` to install.